- Paolo Ferragina (University of Pisa), Hybrid Data Structures and beyond

 We study the problem in which a series of learning tasks are observed sequentially and the goal is to incrementally adapt a learning algorithm in order to improve its performance on future tasks.
 The tasks are sampled from a meta-distribution, called the environment in the learning-to-learn literature (Baxter 2000).
 We focus on linear learning algorithms based on regularized empirical risk minimization such as ridge regression or support vector machines.
 The algorithms are parametrized by either a (representation) matrix applied to the raw inputs or by a bias vector used in the regularizer.
 In both settings, we develop a computational efficient meta-algorithm to incrementally adapt the learning algorithm after a task dataset is observed.
 The meta-algorithm performs stochastic gradient descent on a proxy objective of the risk of the learning algorithm.
 We derive bounds on the performance of the meta-algorithm, measured by the average risk of the learning algorithm on random tasks from the environment.
 Our analysis leverages ideas from multitask learning and learning-to-learn with tools from online learning and stochastic optimization.
 In the last part of the talk, we discuss extensions of the framework to nonlinear models such a deep neural nets and draw links between meta-learning, bilevel optimization and gradient-based hyperparameter optimization.

-Massimiliano Pontil is Senior Researcher at Istituto Italiano di Tecnologia, where I lead the CSML research group, and Professor (part-time) of Computational Statistics and Machine Learning in the Department of Computer Science at University College London.
+Massimiliano Pontil is Senior Researcher at Istituto Italiano di Tecnologia, where he leads the CSML research group, and part-time Professor of Computational Statistics and Machine Learning in the Department of Computer Science at University College London.
 He received a Laurea degree and a PhD in Physics from the University of Genova in 1994 and 1999, respectively.
 His research interests are in the areas of machine learning, with a focus on statistical learning theory, kernel methods, multitask and transfer learning, online learning, learning over graphs and sparsity regularization.
 He also has some interests in approximation theory, numerical optimization and statistical estimation.
-He has published over 100 research papers on these topics, is regularly in the programme committee of the leading conferences in the field, is an associate editor of Journal of Machine Learning Research, the Machine Learning Journal, and is a member of the scientific advisory board of the Max Planck Institute for Biological Cybernetics, Germany.
+He has published over 100 research papers on these topics, he is regularly in the programme committee of the leading conferences in the field, he is an associate editor of Journal of Machine Learning Research, the Machine Learning Journal, and he is a member of the scientific advisory board of the Max Planck Institute for Biological Cybernetics, Germany.